ADAP Staff

 Sponsored by Faber Daeufer & Itrato PC

 Cecilia began working with ADAP as a clerk while in law school.
-During that time, she worked primarily on special education issues, but also developed a passion for medical advocacy.
+During that time, she worked primarily on special education issues but also developed a passion for medical advocacy.
 Inspired by this work, she wrote and received funding for a two-year Equal Justice Works Fellowship focusing on the needs of children with medical complexities across the state.
-Cecilia graduated from law school this May and will be officially beginning her fellowship work next month.
-Cecilia received undergraduate degrees in philosophy and sociology from UAB and has always been passionate about removing barriers and inequalities in our education system.
-She is excited to begin her career in legal advocacy with ADAP and looks forward to serving the medically complex community through her fellowship work.

 Tammy Blue, Case Advocate

 Tammy joined ADAP in January 2025 after three years as a case manager for Jefferson County Alabama’s Workforce Innovation and Opportunity Act (WIOA) program.
 She is a published historian with focus on racial violence and equity, and has presented her research at the Alabama Historical Association (AHA), Southeastern Writing Center Association (SWCA), and Graduate Association for African American History conferences.
-Tammy earned her M.A. in History and B.A. in English/Professional Writing from The University of Alabama at Birmingham.
-She has also spent several years as a writer and editor for several organizations contributing to their website ADA compliancy.
-Tammy is a lifetime advocate for persons with disabilities and enjoys traveling, meeting new people, and rescuing cats.

 Larry Canada, Senior Trial Counsel/Legal Director

-Larry, “LC” to his friends, joined ADAP in 2019 after retiring from a large regional litigation firm.
-LC primarily works on ADAP’s Community Access Team.
-He has significant experience in handling large complex litigation involving a wide range of subject matters, including toxic torts, commercial and contractual disputes, insurance coverage, construction defects, professional malpractice, the Fair Housing Act and the Americans with Disabilities Act (on which he has written and lectured).
+Larry, “LC” to his friends, joined ADAP in 2019 after retiring from a large regional litigation firm as a senior partner.
+LC has significant experience in handling large complex litigation involving a wide range of subject matters, including toxic torts, commercial and contractual disputes, insurance coverage, construction defects, professional malpractice, the Fair Housing Act and the Americans with Disabilities Act (on which he has written and lectured).
 LC earned his B.S. (chemistry, 1978), J.D.
 (1986), and LL.M.
 (2019, summa cum laude) from The University of Alabama.
-He is licensed in Alabama, Mississippi, Louisiana, and Texas as well as the Fifth Circuit Court of Appeal and the United States Supreme Court.
-LC is “AV” rated by Martindale-Hubbell and was named a Super Lawyer (2012, 2014-2018) and included in the publication The Best Lawyers in America from 2012-2020.
-LC is also an Assistant Bar Examiner for the Louisiana Supreme Court.
+He is licensed to practice law in Alabama, Mississippi, Louisiana, and Texas, as well as the Fifth Circuit Court of Appeal and the United States Supreme Court.

 Ashley Creamer, Senior Case Advocate

 Ashley graduated University of Alabama at Birmingham, Cum Laude in 2005 in Social and Behavioral Sciences with a minor in Criminal Justice.
 She began her career as a 310 case manager, moved into early intervention, and came back to working with adults with developmental disabilities.
-She has worked more than 16 years and it is her passion.
-Ashley also enjoys spending time with family, working in the yard and watching her niece and nephew in the sports and activities that they participate in.

 Shantorraya Dudley, Administrative Assistant